Our Mission

 Jesus instituted the Lord’s Supper symbolizing His atoning death, and Himself as the Bread of Life, the one through whom we have spiritual life and vitality.
 The purpose of the practice is to remember Jesus and His sacrifice for us.
 It is to symbolize the new covenant, in which the bread and the cup symbolize Jesus’ broken body and shed blood.
 It is not a means of salvation, but rather is a testament of a person’s faith in the work of Jesus on the cross.
 (Matthew 26:26-30; Mark 14:22-26; Luke 22:19:20; 1 Corinthians 11:23-29)

-Statement on Nonessential Beliefs
+Statement on Essential and Nonessential Beliefs

 We affirm that the doctrines of the Trinity (God the Father, Son, and Holy Spirit), the deity of Jesus Christ, the atoning, liberating work of Christ on the cross, the bodily resurrection of Jesus, and salvation by grace through faith make up the essential, distinctive nature of Christianity.
 We acknowledge that there are peripheral, nonessential doctrines that are important to fellow believers but may not be critical to salvation.
 While our church may hold positions on these nonessentials, we will not allow these doctrines to cause division within the church.
 We will accept into our body those who have differing views on the nonessential doctrines but will not allow those of a different opinion to become a distraction and divide the church.